-- To make the teriyaki sauce, in a small saucepan combine soy sauce, sugar, water, mirin, ginger, garlic, and red pepper flakes.
+- In a small saucepan combine soy sauce, sugar, water, mirin, ginger, garlic, and red pepper flakes.
 Bring to a boil; reduce heat and simmer.
-Remove 2 T. sauce to a small bowl and whisk in cornstarch.
+Remove 2 tablespoons sauce and add to a small bowl and whisk in cornstarch.
 Return to the saucepan and continue simmering until the sauce thickens slightly, about 10 minutes.
 Remove from heat, stir in honey, and cool to room temperature while preparing the rest of the meal, or cover and refrigerate for up to one week.
 Bring to room temperature before using.

 - Remove steak from the refrigerator and let rest at room temperature for 30 minutes prior to grilling.

-- Meanwhile, bring 4 quarts water and 1 T. salt to a boil in a medium saucepan.
-Add potatoes and parboil for 5 minutes (do not overcook).
+- Meanwhile, in a medium saucepan, bring 4 quarts water and 1 tablespoon salt to a boil.
+Add potatoes and parboil, about 5 minutes (do not overcook).
 Drain and cool slightly, until you can handle the potatoes.
 Transfer to a medium bowl.
 Add sesame oil, wasabi paste, and salt and toss to coat.
-Thread the potatoes on to skewers lengthwise.
+Thread the potatoes onto skewers lengthwise.

-- Season the steak with on both sides with salt and pepper.
-Prepare a charcoal or gas grill for direct grilling over medium-high heat (about 375°F).
+- Prepare a charcoal or gas grill for direct grilling over medium-high heat (about 375 degrees).
+Season the steak on both sides with salt and pepper.
 Oil the grill rack.
-Grill directly over medium-high heat, turning 2 to 3 times, until well browned, about 6 to 10 minutes total depending on desired doneness.
+Grill steak directly over medium-high heat, turning 2 to 3 times, until well browned, about 6 to 10 minutes total depending on the desired doneness.
 Check the temperature with an internal thermometer (see notes for temperatures).
 Remove to a platter and tent with foil while grilling the potatoes.

 - Grill the skewered potatoes over medium-high heat, turning 2 to 3 times, until browned and cooked through, about 10 minutes.
 Remove to a platter.